ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

- 5-A. Where the plea is to an offense  constituting  a  misdemeanor,  the plea  shall be deemed replaced by an order of fact-finding in a juvenile delinquency proceeding, pursuant to section 346.1 of  the  family  court
+ 5-A. Where the plea is to an offense  constituting  a  misdemeanor,  the plea  shall be deemed replaced by an order of fact-finding in a juvenile delinquency proceeding, pursuant to section 346.1 of  the  family  court act,  and  the action shall be removed to the family court in accordance with article seven hundred twenty-five of this chapter.
- S. 6471  35

- act,  and  the action shall be removed to the family court in accordance with article seven hundred twenty-five of this chapter.
 Where  the  plea is  to an offense constituting a felony, the court may remove the action to the family court in accordance with section 722.23 and article  seven hundred twenty-five of this chapter.
   [(h) Where the indictment charges the class E felony offense of aggra- vated harassment of an employee by an incarcerated individual as defined in  section  240.32 of the penal law, then a plea of guilty must include at least a plea of guilty to a class E felony.]
-  6. The  defendant  may, with both the permission of the court and the consent of the people, enter a plea of  not  responsible  by  reason  of mental  disease  or defect to the indictment in the manner prescribed in section 220.15 of this chapter.
+  6. The defendant may, with both the permission of the  court  and  the consent  of  the  people,  enter  a plea of not responsible by reason of
+ S. 6471--A  35

+ mental disease or defect to the indictment in the manner  prescribed  in section 220.15 of this chapter.
   §  42.
+Subparagraph (iii) of paragraph (g) of subdivision 5 of section 220.10 of the criminal procedure law, as amended by chapter  23  of  the laws of 2024, is amended to read as follows:
+  [(iii)]  (C) Where the indictment does not charge a crime specified in [subparagraph (i)] PARAGRAPH (A) of this  [paragraph]  SUBDIVISION,  the district  attorney  may  recommend  removal  of the action to the family court.
+Upon making  such  recommendation  the  district  attorney  shall submit a subscribed memorandum setting forth: [(1)] (I) a recommendation that  the  interests  of  justice would best be served by removal of the action to the family court; and [(2)] (II) if the indictment  charges  a thirteen  year  old  with the crime of murder in the second degree, or a fourteen or fifteen year old with the crimes of rape in the first degree as defined in subdivision one of section 130.35 of  the  penal  law,  or criminal sexual act in the first degree as defined in subdivision one of section  130.50 of the penal law, or an armed felony as defined in para- graph (a) of subdivision forty-one  of  section  1.20  of  this  chapter specific factors, one or more of which reasonably supports the recommen- dation,  showing,  [(i)] (1) mitigating circumstances that bear directly upon the manner in which the crime was committed, or  [(ii)]  (2)  where the  defendant  was  not  the  sole  participant  in the crime, that the defendant's participation was relatively minor although not so minor  as to  constitute  a  defense  to  the prosecution, or [(iii)] (3) possible deficiencies in proof of the crime, or [(iv)]  (4)  where  the  juvenile offender  has no previous adjudications of having committed a designated felony act, as defined in subdivision eight  of  section  301.2  of  the family  court  act, regardless of the age of the offender at the time of commission of the act, that the criminal act was not part of  a  pattern of criminal behavior and, in view of the history of the offender, is not likely to be repeated.
+  § 43.
 Subdivision 3 of section 220.30 of the criminal procedure law is
  REPEALED.
-  § 43.
+  §  44.
 Section  430.20  of  the  criminal procedure law is amended by adding a new subdivision 1-a to read as follows:
   1-A.  TIME CALCULATION.
 (A) IF AT THE TIME OF SENTENCING THE DEFENDANT IS AT LIBERTY, AND HAS ACCRUED JAIL  TIME  CREDIT  SUCH  THAT  THE  TIME ACCRUED MAY BE EQUAL TO OR EXCEED THE AMOUNT OF TIME THE DEFENDANT WOULD BE  REQUIRED  TO  SERVE TO REACH THE CONDITIONAL RELEASE DATE OF A DEFI- NITE, INDETERMINATE, OR DETERMINATE SENTENCE, OR ANY JAIL PORTION  OF  A SENTENCE  OF  PROBATION  PURSUANT  TO  THE  SENTENCE  OR SENTENCES TO BE IMPOSED, THE COURT SHALL PROCEED TO IMPOSE SENTENCE BUT SHALL NOT COMMIT THE DEFENDANT TO CUSTODY, OR IF THE DEFENDANT IS IN CUSTODY AT THE  TIME OF SENTENCING THE COURT SHALL, UPON THE DEFENDANT'S REQUEST, RELEASE THE DEFENDANT PENDING FURTHER ORDER OF THE COURT.
 THE COURT SHALL DIRECT THE DEPARTMENT OF CORRECTIONS AND COMMUNITY SUPERVISION, SHERIFF, OR THE NEW YORK  CITY  COMMISSIONER  OF  CORRECTIONS TO PROMPTLY CALCULATE THE JAIL TIME CREDIT UNDER SECTION 70.30 OF THE PENAL LAW AND DETERMINE THE  GOOD TIME  CREDIT  PURSUANT  TO  SECTION  70.40 OF THE PENAL LAW AND SECTIONS EIGHT HUNDRED THREE AND EIGHT HUNDRED FOUR OF  THE  CORRECTION  LAW  AND CERTIFY  SUCH CREDIT TO THE SENTENCING COURT.
 IF THE CREDIT SO CERTIFIED IS SUFFICIENT TO SATISFY THE CONDITIONAL RELEASE DATE OF THE SENTENCE OR SENTENCES IMPOSED BY THE COURT,  THE  DEFENDANT  SHALL  NOT  BE  FURTHER COMMITTED  TO  CUSTODY PURSUANT TO SUCH SENTENCE OR SENTENCES, EXCEPT AS OTHERWISE EXPRESSLY PROVIDED BY LAW.
+ S. 6471--A  36

   (B) WHERE THE DEFENDANT IS OTHERWISE  SUBJECT  TO  PROBATION,  PAROLE, CONDITIONAL  RELEASE  OR POST-RELEASE SUPERVISION UNDER THE TERMS OF THE COURT'S SENTENCE, THE COURT SHALL DIRECT THE DEFENDANT TO APPEAR  FORTH- WITH AT THE OFFICE OF THE DEPARTMENT OF CORRECTIONS AND COMMUNITY SUPER- VISION  OR  A  LOCAL  PROBATION DEPARTMENT.
 THE TERMS OF SUCH PROBATION, PAROLE, CONDITIONAL RELEASE OR POST-RELEASE SUPERVISION SHALL BE  ESTAB- LISHED BY THE COURT, THE DEPARTMENT OF  CORRECTIONS AND COMMUNITY SUPER- VISION,  OR  THE  LOCAL  PROBATION DEPARTMENT, WITHOUT COMMITMENT OF THE DEFENDANT.
-  § 44.
-This act shall take effect immediately.
+  § 45.
+This act shall take effect immediately; provided, however,  that if  chapter  23  of  the  laws of 2024 shall not have taken effect on or before such date then section forty-two of this act shall take effect on the same date and in the same manner as such chapter of the laws of 2024 takes effect.